 - about half of the hit-and-run drivers are found

-Initial Steps After a Hit-and-Run in North Carolina
+What to Do After a Hit-and-Run Accident in North Carolina

 - Seek Medical Attention.
 If you were seriously injured in a hit-and-run in North Carolina, the first step in any accident is to seek medical attention.
 Make sure that the accident is documented by medical personnel.
 There are some injuries that may not show up for a few days or weeks, like neck and back injuries, so having a written record of the accident could be extremely important down the road.